How to check drug interactions at home

 What to do: Always check the active ingredients list on a cold medicine before taking paracetamol separately.

-Important: This list is for information only.
-Always consult your pharmacist or doctor before changing how you take medicines.
+Important: The examples above are for information only.
+Always consult a pharmacist or doctor before changing how you take your medicines.

 How to Check Drug Interactions at Home